lsst-dm/dm_dev_guide/processes/workflow.rst

    Keep in mind how *velocity* (see above) converts story points into real-world days.
 Labels
    Think of labels as tags that you can use to sort your personal work.
-   Unlike the Component and Epic fields, you are free to create and use labels in any way you see fit.
+   Unlike the Component and Epic fields, you are free to create and use labels in any way you see fit, but you should also refer to this list of :ref:`common labels <jira-labels>`.
 Linked Issues
    You can express relationships between JIRA issues with this field.
    For example, work that implements an RFC should link to that RFC.